How well do you know your guitars?

 Takamine

-Takamine is a popular Japanese make of acoustic and electric-acoustic guitars that quite a number guitarists say sound better than Höfner, Pluto and Gibson.
+Takamine (‘TAH-kah-meen-neh’: rhymes with ‘rack-a-mini’) is a popular Japanese make of acoustic and electric-acoustic guitars that quite a number guitarists say sound better than Höfner, Pluto and Gibson.
 The company started in the early 1960s at the base of Mount Takamine in Sakashita, Japan (where it’s still located) and started exporting in 1975.
 List of featured Takamine players here [link].

-Owners of the C.E.
-614 say the neck finish is excellent but the only complaint is too much tenor, but the amp takes care of that.
+Owners of the Taylor C.E.
+614 say the neck finish is excellent — the only complaint is too much tenor (but the amp takes care of that).

 Tokai

-Maybe not the biggest brand out there, but Tokai guitars rule.
-They’re easy to play, sound amazing and not overpriced like Gibson and Fender, according to many guitar aficionados.
-Tokai guitars feature the tone, craftsmanship and playability of vintage instruments at a fraction of the cost.
+Perhaps not the biggest brand out there, but Tokai guitars rule.
+Many guitarwonks say Tokai guitars are easy to play, sound amazing, and not overpriced like Gibson and Fender.
+Indeed, aficionados say Tokai guitars feature the tone, craftsmanship and playability of vintage instrument but at a fraction of the cost.

-Before 1982, Japanese guitarmakers weren’t particularly known for quality or performance.
-Until Tokai turned that picture upside down that year with a new way of guitar construction.
+Before 1982, Japanese guitar makers weren’t particularly known for quality or performance.
+That is, until Tokai turned that picture upside down that year with a new way of guitar construction.

 In wooden stringed instruments, vibrations travel faster at the centre of the body than at the top or back of it.
 By placing a cross-grained piece of wood in this centre position of the body, the vibrations (sound) gets reflected back towards the top and back 4 times faster than on a standard guitar.
 This groundbreaking body construction increases sustain and note clarity to the point that you could actually feel the sound streaming through your body as you play.
 The multidirectional grains also gives stunning visual appearance unmatched by standard instrument-making techniques.